The Latte Factor Is a Lie. Sort Of. What Your Daily Coffee Really Costs Over 10 Years

 Why is compound interest always mentioned with the latte factor?

 Because regular money not spent could be saved or invested instead.
 The key word is could.
-The maths only helps if the money is actually redirected somewhere useful.
+The maths only helps if the money is redirected somewhere useful.

 What matters more than coffee spending?

-Check what weekly cut-backs could become with the Compound Interest Calculator, turn that into a target with the Savings Goal Calculator, and use the Pay Calculator to see whether your bigger opportunity is actually on the income side.
+Check what weekly cut-backs become with the Compound Interest Calculator, turn that into a target with the Savings Goal Calculator, and use the Pay Calculator to see whether your bigger opportunity is on the income side.

 Up Bank lets you set up automatic savings buckets with zero willpower required.
 Pay goes in, savings happen automatically.
 Get $10 free when you sign up.